oomph-lib/oomph-lib/README.md

 cd demo_drivers/poisson/one_d_poisson/

 # Configure (specify directory in which tests will be run)
+# Here we assume that oomph-lib was installed in its
+# default location (the install directory in the oomph-lib
+# root directory; if you specified a different directory
+# for the installation you have to specify it here, using the
+# -Doomphlib_ROOT flag.
 cmake -G Ninja -B build

 # Go into the new build directory